ankit-akash/krypt/README.md

 # krypt
 * A Mini Projet on creating a webpage and storing data into a database.
-* Creating a crypto webpage
+* Creating a responsive crypto webpage and storing the data of the users in the database.